Client Libraries

 📄️ C/C++

-C/C++ developers can use the TDengine client driver, i.e., the C/C++ connector (hereinafter referred to as the TDengine client driver), to develop their own applications to connect to the TDengine cluster for data storage, querying, and other functionalities.
-The API of the TDengine client driver is similar to MySQL's C API.
-When using the application, it is necessary to include the TDengine header file, which lists the function prototypes of the provided APIs; the application also needs to link to the corresponding dynamic library on the platform.
+C/C++ developers can use the TDengine client driver (i.e., C/C++ connector) to develop their own applications to connect to the TDengine cluster to complete data storage, query, and other functions.
+The API of the TDengine client driver is similar to the C API of MySQL.
+When using the application, it is necessary to include the TDengine header file, which lists the function prototypes of the provided API; the application must also link to the corresponding dynamic library on the platform.

 📄️ Java